Heaven and Nature

 virtually at Corpus Christi College, Oxford

 We plan to distribute the papers on 26 October, and on 7 November up to 40 participants will take part in the virtual conference by Zoom.
-The start time is likely to be 13.00 GMT which is 14.00 in Paris, 8.00 in New York, 05.00 in California, 21.00 in Beijing and midnight in Sydney.
+The start time is to be 13.00 GMT which is 14.00 in Paris, 8.00 in New York, 05.00 in California, 21.00 in Beijing and midnight in Sydney.
 The duration will depend on the number of papers and amount of discussion.
-There will be two sessions separated by a break, and we’ll aim to finish by 18.00.
+There will be two sessions separated by a break, and we’ll finish by 18.00.

 The Christian Literary Studies Group in association with the Universities and Colleges Christian Fellowship